What is an Annuity?

 Protection Against Inflation

 SPIAs can provide inflation protection.
-This protection will vary from insurance providers and often time will need to be elected on initial application.
+This protection will vary between insurance providers and often time will need to be elected on initial application.

-A fixed annuity is a type of annuity contract that guarantees a fixed rate of interest over a specified period of time.
-It is a conservative financial product that offers stability and a predictable income stream.
+A fixed deferred annuity is a type of annuity contract that guarantees a fixed rate of interest over a specified period of time during the accumulation period.
 Often times fixed annuities are referred to as MYGA, which stands for Multi-Year Guarantee Annuity.

 Key features of a fixed annuity (MYGA):